ska-telescope/developer.skatelescope.org/src/getting-started/integrate-skampi.rst

         - build/
       when: always

 So all relevant stages are there, with an extra step of joining the linting reports.
-Next we need to verify that those stages include the default templating.
-For the tango examples we do have:
+Next you need to verify that those stages include the default templating.
+For the ska-tango-examples:

 .. code-block:: yaml